B.C. VIEWS: New coronavirus outbreak an important reminder - BC Local News

 Despite a colossal effort in China to contain the outbreak to the city of Wuhan where it was first reported, the disease has spread.

-Health officials – both here and internationaly – have yet to label the outbreak an “international health emergency”.
+Health officials – both here and internationally – have yet to label the outbreak an “international health emergency”.

 But that may change.